burdeamit/hello-there-kt/readme.md

 # Automated Release and Documentation Version Upgrade

-This repository demonstrates a proof of concept for automating the release of a Java application and the update of its documentation version using GitHub Actions.
+This repository demonstrates a proof of concept for automating the release of a Java application and the update of its documentation version across different repository using GitHub Actions.

 ## Release Workflow